-q.
+p.
 Subsequent Events

-The management of The Christensen Fund has reviewed the changes in its net assets for the period of time from its fiscal year ended December 31, 2017 through September 26, 2018, the date the consolidated financial statements were available to be issued, and has determined that no adjustments are necessary to the amounts reported in the accompanying consolidated financial statements and no subsequent events have occurred which would require disclosure, except as described in Notes 6 and 8.
+The Christensen Fund evaluated subsequent events with respect to the consolidated financial statements for the year ended December 31, 2018 through September 18, 2019, the date the consolidated financial statements were available to be issued, and has determined that no adjustments are necessary to the amounts reported in the accompanying consolidated financial statements and no subsequent events have occurred which would require disclosure, except as described in Note 3.